panzzzzz-er/CRCE_BE_Report_LaTex_Updated2024/README.txt

   \end{tabular}\end{center}

+# Templated created by Prof. Vaibhav Godbole, Fr.
+CRCE
-# Template by Mohit Pansare, BE AI&DS, 9391, Batch of 2024.
+# Final template updatded and improved by Mohit Pansare, BE AI&DS, 9391, Batch of 2024, Fr.
+CRCE.
+# Last updated on 24/04/2024